Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 In terms of API/SDK's you need for this project it is only the WebAPI.

 ### Step 2 getting the required libraries
 For starters we make spotify react to a button.
 All I am interested in for now is just a play/pause toggle, because this is just a proof of concept.
 To achieve this, I took this project https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/playerControls/playerControls.ino and modified it to fit my needs.
 For this to work you need a library you can find here https://github.com/witnessmenow/spotify-api-arduino.
-Also install the Arduino JSON library from the librarie manager.
+Also install the Arduino JSON library from the library manager.

 Once the Output window says "Library installed" restart your Arduino IDE.